Meet Ari Neulight, Outreach Coordinator for People's Park

 March 15, 2018

-Ari NeulightBerkeley Social Welfare has graduated 12,000 social work leaders and practitioners and is the scholarly home of distinguished faculty who produce awardwinning research and provide training in support of the profession.
+Headshot of Ari NeulightBerkeley Social Welfare has graduated 12,000 social work leaders and practitioners and is the scholarly home of distinguished faculty who produce awardwinning research and provide training in support of the profession.
 The School, however, had yet to directly staff a social worker dedicated to helping meet the needs of members of the Berkeley community — until now.

 Through a central campus initiative that was the brainchild of UC Berkeley Professor Emeritus of Architecture, special advisor on homelessness to Chancellor Carol Christ and former Berkeley Social Welfare Interim Dean Sam Davis, Outreach Coordinator Ari Neulight officially assumed his role in July 2017.
 He is tasked with the significant challenge of supporting the homeless population in and around Berkeley's historic People's Park by connecting them to needed services and resources.